amiaopensource/vrecord/README.md

 To install vrecord, run the following commands:

-`$ brew tap amiaopensource/amiaos` { this taps the homebrew recipes of the amiaopensource account }
+`$ brew tap amiaopensource/amiaos` {taps the homebrew recipes of the amiaopensource account}

-`$ brew install vrecord`{ this installs vrecord and the other programs that it requires }
+`$ brew install vrecord` {installs vrecord and the other programs that it requires}

 You can update vrecord by first running:

-`$ brew update` {this updates all of your Homebrew recipes to the latest versions}
+`$ brew update` {updates all of your Homebrew recipes to the latest versions}

 Now run:

-`$ brew upgrade vrecord`
+`$ brew upgrade vrecord` {downloads the latest release of vrecord and the latest releases of any other packages it depends on}

 Alternatively you can run:

-`$ brew upgrade` {this will upgrade all of the programs you've installed through Homebrew}
+`$ brew upgrade` {this command will upgrade all of the programs you've installed through Homebrew}

 ## Using vrecord

 ###Setting up vrecord

+If you are using a Mac open System Preferences and click on the preferences for the Black Magic card. [[[More info TK about how to set up the Black Magic card]]]

 Start by typing
 ```